dilshan-g/coursecatalog/README.md

 ## Course catalog module

+**Note: Please note that the custom components for this task written on top of Docksal web development environment.
+Because I forked the Docksal project and setup locally, it's showing the Docksal contributed as contributors of this project.**

 This Drupal module reads data from an external source using Guzzle http client.
 The http client service has been injected into a block plugin in order to display the external JSON source on the Drupal template.